a1gorhythm7/Mini-theory-about-consciousness-origin/README.md

 ## Introduction

-Consciousness is the most prevalent aspect of our daily experience, yet its origin is the most challenging problem for us to solve.
+The origin of consciousness is the most prevalent aspect of our daily experience, yet its origin is the most challenging problem for us to solve.
 This article aims to share some of my personal thoughts and deductions about the origin of our consciousness, drawing on existing theories, and attempt to answer the “Who am I?” question of philosophy.

 A small confession before we dive in: I spend my days coding at the university, not dissecting brains.
-I’m a CS grad student with a "gut feeling" and a lot of questions.
 Some of the ideas in this piece are my own theories and not experiment-proven scientific facts.
 While I’ve done my best to explore these concepts, I can’t guarantee their correctness.
 Use this info at your own discretion — I’m not responsible for how you choose to apply these thoughts or any results that follow!
+I'm not a native English speaker and the figures and a part of the text have been generated/polished by Nano Banana+Gemini.
 Read it with a healthy dose of curiosity and a pinch of salt.

 Let's start with a theory.